 2. Contact Escape Your Chains

 Contact us with your feedback.
 (Or ask a friend or support person to.)
 Please let us know what you can by email or by messenger to Sarah Sims Williams.
-Please put the word ‘Complaint’ or “Hard to hear feedback” in the subject header.
+Please put the word ‘Complaint’ or “May be hard to hear feedback” in the subject header.

 It is also helpful if you include how distressed you feel, so we know how much to prioritise your email.
-For some people there is an urgency, others want merely to feedback.
+For some people there is an urgency, others want merely to know we have heard their feedback.

-If necessary, we will have a conversation for us to hear your view and find a resolution of the issue.
-If you are satisfied, this is the end of the process.
+If necessary, we will have a conversation with you, for us to hear your view and find a resolution of the issue.
+If you are now satisfied, this is the end of the process.

 If at the end of this process, you are not satisfied with the outcome, or the first 2 options don’t appeal, read on.